 Doctors refer to hepatitis C infections as either acute or chronic:

-What Are the Signs & Symptoms of HCV Infection?
+What Are the Signs & Symptoms of Hepatitis C?

 What Problems Can Hepatitis C Cause?